JaSei/lampshade_scad/README.md

 My first models contain nuts as part of lampshade, but it wasn't a good design, so I made a separate `./nut.scad` again - fully customizable.

 Thanks to decision to separate lampshade and nut (the original set up of the lamp btw.)
 I'm fully flexible.

+Models contain brims to support hold on the printing plate.
+You must cut the brim before installation.

 I wish you a lot of fun with modeling (and printing).